ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Bad day for reading comprehension.
 Height must **always** increase by 1, not increase by at most 1.
 Surprised that part 2 was so trivial.
 Literally just drop the seen list and count the number of times we hit a 9.
 We should be entering the point where efficient code is required.
 Although the code runs in 15ms unoptimised..
 Eh, c'est la vie.

+# Day 11 - Plutonian Pebbles
+15.9µs 🔥🔥🔥.
+Brute for part 1 and the a quick rewrite to a recursive impl.
+Don't think there's much cleanup to do today.